-Finally, some applications require incredibly simple, but extremely scalable storage mechanisms.
+Finally, some applications require incredibly sim-

+ple, but extremely scalable storage mechanisms.
 Cluster Hash Tables are a good example of the type of system that serves these applications well, due to their relative simplicity, and extremely good scalability characteristics.
-Depending on the fault model on which a cluster hash table is implemented, it is also quite plasible that key portions of the transactional mechanism, such as forcing log entries to disk, will be replaced with other durability schemes, such as in-memory replication across many nodes, or multiplexing log entries across multiple systems.
+Depending on the fault model on which a cluster hash table is implemented, it is quite plausible that key portions of the transactional mechanism, such as forcing log entries to disk, will be replaced with other durability schemes, such as in-memory replication across many nodes, or multiplexing log entries across multiple systems.
 This level of flexibility would be difficult to retrofit into existing transactional applications, but is appropriate in many environments.

 We have only provided a small sampling of the many applications that make use of transactional storage.
-Unfortunately, it is extremely difficult to implement a correct, efficient and scalable transactional data store, and we know of no library that provides low level access to the primatives of such a durability algorithm.
+Unfortunately, it is extremely difficult to implement a correct, efficient and scalable transactional data store, and we know of no library that provides low level access to the primitives of such a durability algorithm.
 These algorithms have a reputation of being complex, with many intricate interactions, which prevent them from being implemented in a modular, easily understandable, and extensible way.
-In addition to describing such an implementation of ARIES, a popular and well-tested "industrialstrength" algorithm for transactional storage, this paper will outline the most important interactions that we discovered (that is, the ones that could not be encapsulated within our implementation), and give the reader a sense of how to use the primatives the library provides.